-Please note: Under this exception, the meal provider must pay tax on their purchases of food or beverages that are of a taxable type, (e.g., soft drinks).
+Please note: Under this exception, the home based business must pay the tax upon purchasing goods or services that are otherwise taxable.

 Purchase of goods by Status Indians and Indian Bands are exempt from sales tax if the purchase is made on a reserve, or the purchase is made off reserve and the seller delivers or ships the goods to the reserve.
 On vehicles purchases, tax exemption is allowed only if the purchase documents are signed on a reserve and the purchaser takes possession of the vehicle on reserve.
 (The supplier must retain evidence that the goods were shipped to a reserve, or in the case of a vehicle were purchased on a reserve.)
 To qualify for the exemption on a lease, Status Indians must reside on a reserve, in addition to the above conditions.